droonga/droonga.org/tutorial/1.0.6/virtual-machines-for-experiments/index.md

 ### Cleanup VMs

-If you want to clear all changes in VMs, then simply remove the hidden `.vagrant` directory in the `Vagrantfile`'s directory:
+If you want to clear all changes in VMs, then simply run the command `vagrant destroy -f`:

 ~~~
-$ vagrant halt
+$ vagrant destroy -f
-$ rm -rf .vagrant
 $ vagrant up
 ~~~